Towards Fewer Annotations: Active Learning via Region Impurity and Prediction Uncertainty for Domain Adaptive Semantic Segmentation: Experiments

-\paragraph{Dataset.} For evaluation, we adapt the segmentation from synthetic images, GTAV~\cite{GTA5} and SYNTHIA~\cite{synthia} datasets, to real scenes, the Cityscapes~\cite{cityscapes} dataset. \textbf{GTAV} contains 24,966 1914$\times$1052 images, sharing 19 classes as Cityscapes. \textbf{SYNTHIA} contains 9,400 1280$\times$760 images, sharing 16 classes.
-Cityscapes includes high-quality urban scene images with a resolution of 2048$\times$1024.
+\paragraph{Dataset.} For evaluation, we adapt the segmentation from synthetic images, GTAV~\cite{GTA5} and SYNTHIA~\cite{synthia} datasets, to real scenes, the Cityscapes~\cite{cityscapes} dataset. \textbf{GTAV} contains 24,966 1914$\times$1052 images, sharing 19 classes as Cityscapes. \textbf{SYNTHIA} contains 9,400 1280$\times$760 images, sharing 16 classes. \textbf{Cityscapes} includes high-quality urban scene images with a resolution of 2048$\times$1024.
 It is split into 2,975 training images and 500 images for validation.

-\paragraph{Implementation details.} All experiments are conducted on a Tesla V100 GPU with PyTorch~\cite{paszke2019pytorch} implementation.
-We adopt the DeepLab-v2~\cite{chen2018deeplab} with the backbone ResNet-101~\cite{resnet} pre-trained on ImageNet~\cite{imagenet}.
-For a fair comparison, we also adopt the DeepLab-v3+~\cite{chen2018deeplabv3plus} architecture when compared to MADA~\cite{MADA_2021_ICCV}.
-Regarding the training, we adopt the SGD optimizer with momentum is 0.9 and weight decay of 10$^{-4}$.
-We employ the ``poly'' learning rate schedule with the initial learning rate at 2.5$\times$10$^{-4}$.
-For all of the tasks, we train about 40K iterations with batch size of 2, and images on source data are resized into 1280$\times$720 while those on target data are resized into 1280$\times$640.
-Concerning the parameters, we use $k=1$ for \region and $k=32$ for \pixel, $\tau=0.05$, $\alpha_1=0.1$ and $\alpha_2=1.0$ for all experiments.
+\paragraph{Implementation details.} All experiments are conducted on a Tesla V100 GPU with PyTorch~\cite{paszke2019pytorch}.
+We adopt DeepLab-v2~\cite{chen2018deeplab} and DeepLab-v3+~\cite{chen2018deeplabv3plus} architectures with ResNet-101~\cite{resnet} pre-trained on ImageNet~\cite{imagenet} as backbone.
+Regarding the training, we use the SGD optimizer with momentum of 0.9 and weight decay of $5\times10^{-4}$, and employ the ``poly'' learning rate schedule with the initial learning rate at $2.5\times10^{-4}$.
+For all experiments, we train about 40K iterations with batch size of 2, and source data are resized into 1280$\times$720 while target data are resized into 1280$\times$640.
+Concerning the hyperparameters, we set $k=1$ for \region and $k=32$ for \pixel, $\tau=0.05$, $\alpha_1=0.1$ and $\alpha_2=1.0$.
+Readers can refer to Appendix~\ref{appendix:parameters} for more details.

-\paragraph{Evaluation metric.} As a common practice~\cite{MADA_2021_ICCV,LabOR_2021_ICCV,tsai2018learning,ProDA_2021_CVPR,MeiZZZ20,zou2019confidence}, we report the mean Intersection-over-Union (mIoU)~\cite{everingham2015the} on the Cityscapes validation set.
+\paragraph{Evaluation metric.} As a common practice~\cite{MADA_2021_ICCV,LabOR_2021_ICCV,tsai2018learning,ProDA_2021_CVPR,MeiZZZ20,zheng_2021_IJCV,zou2019confidence}, we report the mean Intersection-over-Union (mIoU)~\cite{everingham2015the} on the Cityscapes validation set.
 Specifically, we report the mIoU on the shared 19 classes for GTAV $\to$ Cityscapes and report the results on 13 (mIoU*) and 16 (mIoU) common classes for SYNTHIA $\to$ Cityscapes.

 \paragraph{Annotation budget.} The selection process lasts for a total of 5 rounds.
 For region-based annotating (\region), we select 2.2\% and 5.0\% regions in total compared to LabOR~\cite{LabOR_2021_ICCV} and MADA~\cite{MADA_2021_ICCV}, respectively.
 Regarding pixel-based annotating (\pixel), we select 40 pixels per image like LabOR~\cite{LabOR_2021_ICCV}.